Powder Coating Alloy Wheels in London: Durability, Finishes & Costs

 • Wash regularly with a pH-neutral shampoo.

-• Dry wheels thoroughly to prevent water spots.
+• Dry wheels thoroughly to reduce water spots.

-• Apply a ceramic sealant once a year for extra protection.
+• Apply a sealant or ceramic sealant periodically for extra protection.

-• Inspect wheels at tyre changes for chips or scratches.
+• Inspect wheels during tyre changes for chips or edge damage.

 Don’t: